Netflix/metaflow-nflx-extensions/README.md

 platforms specific to Netflix.
-Netflix continues to collaboratively improve Metaflow's OSS capabilities in collaboration with [OuterBounds](https://outerbounds.co) and, as such, sometimes develops functionality that is not yet fully ready for inclusion in the community supported Metaflow, either because it is not fully fleshed out or interest in this functionality is not clear.
-Typically, functionality present here is either deployed actively at Netflix or being tested for deployment at Netflix.
+Netflix continues to collaboratively improve Metaflow's OSS capabilities in collaboration with [OuterBounds](https://outerbounds.co) and, as such, sometimes develops functionality that is not yet fully ready for inclusion in the community supported Metaflow as interest in the functionality may not be clear or there is not time in the community to properly integrate and fully test the functionality.

 This repository will contain such functionality.
 While we do our best to ensure that the functionality present works, it does not have the same levels of support and